puppetlabs/puppetdb/documentation/connect_puppet_apply.markdown

 ## Step 1: Configure SSL

-PuppetDB requires client authentication for its SSL connections and the PuppetDB terminus plugins require SSL to talk to PuppetDB.
+PuppetDB requires client authentication for its SSL connections and the PuppetDB termini require SSL to talk to PuppetDB.
 You must configure Puppet and PuppetDB to work around this double-bind by using one of the following options:

 ### Option A: Set Up an SSL Proxy for PuppetDB